A Low-Complexity Framework for Multi-access Coded Caching Systems with Arbitrary User-cache Access Topology: Introduction

 \subsection{Multi-access coded caching}

-The classical coded caching framework assumes that each user is equipped with a dedicated cache that cannot be accessed by other users.
+The classical coded caching (shared-link) framework assumes that each user is equipped with a dedicated cache that cannot be accessed by other users.
 In practical wireless and edge networks, however, caching resources are typically deployed at the network edge, such as base stations, access points, or edge servers.
-These edge caches often have larger storage capacities and can be accessed by multiple nearby users at high data rates, which naturally motivates the study of multi-access coded caching (MACC) problem.
-The MACC model was first introduced in \cite{hachem2017multi-level}, where cache nodes store content and cache-less users retrieve their requested data by accessing a subset of cache nodes according to a given user-cache access topology.
-Compared with the classical model where each user is equipped with a dedicated cache, MACC offers greater flexibility in cache deployment and enables higher spatial reuse of cached content.
+These edge cache-nodes often have larger storage capacities and can be accessed by multiple nearby users at high data rates, which naturally motivates the study of the multi-access coded caching (MACC) problem.
+The MACC model was first introduced in \cite{hachem2017multi-level}, where cache-nodes store content and cache-less users retrieve their requested data by accessing a subset of cache-nodes according to a given user-cache access topology.
+Compared with the classical model where each user is equipped with a dedicated cache-node, MACC provides greater flexibility in cache deployment and enables higher spatial reuse of cached content.